 What about treats and snacks for your dog?
 Is that effective weight gain?

-We understand how important energy and proteins are for building your dog's muscle mass and weight which is why we have developed a product that will help dogs who are struggling to gain weight or are in need of further nutrition.
+We understand how important energy and proteins are for building your dog's muscle mass and weight which is why we are so passionate about helping dogs who are struggling to gain weight or are in need of further nutrition.